Long Term Planning

 The Curriculum at St Felix

 Where possible the curriculum is presented through first-hand experiences and practical activities with links between subjects being made where possible.
 This cross-curricular approach to learning allows the children to make connections in their understanding and allows them to transfer and practise skills.
 Some areas of learning are, however, taught discretely where strong links cannot be made.
-We are fortunate to have a music teacher who teaches across the whole school.
-We also have a French teacher who teaches across Upper Key Stage 2.Our approach to curriculum planning ensures complete curriculum coverage.

 Mathematics is highly valued.
 At St. Felix we recognise the importance of mathematics as a life skill.
 Therefore, high quality mathematics teaching takes place daily in school.
 Provision in school is in-line with the new National Curriculum, which focuses on developing: